-Data Analysis: Data analyzed using (SPSS) statistical package of social science program version 23.
+Data Analysis: Data was analyzed using (the SPSS) statistical package of the social science program version 23.
 The statistical analysis included:

 Descriptive Statistics: Including (Mean value, Standard deviation, Number and Percentage.

 Inferential Statistics: will be used when needed as t- test and Chi-square, P-value will be considered significant when ≤ 0.05.